champ-oss/action-release-notes-notifier/README.md

 - Scans the most recent commit to find lines that contain a repository and commit that have been updated.
 - Gathers information for pull requests related to any changed repositories and commits.
 - Files to scan can be filtered using a regex pattern.
+- Optionally creates a tag in the source repositories.

 ## Example of Slack notification